Marijuana Testing: An Employers Guide

 • Be clear and transparent about these policies with all applicants and employees.

-• Be clear and transparent about what the consequences are for testing positive.
+• Be clear and transparent about the consequences of testing positive.

 • Start thinking of marijuana in the workplace as you think of alcohol.